ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

 ## SLAM Example
+- The document [SubLayers](/documentation/SubLayers.md) explains how the boxes used in the example are constructed by using a sub-layer.

 - Tap the AR-vos logo once to go back to the layers list.
 (If you ever have problems getting a new layer try closing the app completely and restarting.)

 - From the layer list select 'Example SLAM Boxes' and let it load.
 Your screen should look like this: